mafteiervin1/lmssc/README.md

 change link to be crawled: change value for WIKI_LINK from Constants

+to run the project, execute main method from Controller

 Computational lexicology, morphology and syntax Laboratory #2 – Smart Tokenizer
 Given a character sequence and a defined document unit, tokenization is the task of chopping